vash909/PyttiAPRS/README.md

 ::ADDRESSEE:Message text{nnn
 ```

 - The **addressee** is padded to exactly nine characters (spaces if needed).
-This ensures fixed field lengthsm.packet-radio.net/packet/aprs-wb2osz/Understanding-APRS-Packets.pdf#:~:text=2.5.1%20Simple%20Case%20,only.
+This ensures fixed field length
-- The **message text** should be no longer than 67 characters and remain on a single line to minimise network congestionm.packet-radio.net/packet/aprs-wb2osz/Understanding-APRS-Packets.pdf#:~:text=2.5.1%20Simple%20Case%20,only.
+- The **message text** should be no longer than 67 characters and remain on a single line to minimise network congestion
 - The optional **message ID** (e.g. `{001}`) triggers the recipient to send an acknowledgement (`ack001`).
 The client increments this ID automatically for each message.

 ### Position Packets